Master of Fine Arts in Music with Specialisation in Improvisation and World Music Performance

 - Independent Project (degree project) (30 credits).

-You investigate a question or an artistic problem within the main area in a methodical way, where the text is in dialogue with your other artistic work.
+You investigate a question or an artistic problem within your main area in a methodical way, applying both musical performance and reflecting text.
 The work leads to a finished, artistically reflective presentation that includes audio/video documentation, alternatively a self-produced score or equivalent, as well as a written reflective text in any format.

 - The Reflective Artist (18 credits).